Conservatoire de Paris: Merger

-Bourbon Restoration
+Bourbon restoration

 Sarrette was dismissed on 28 December 1814, after the Bourbon Restoration, but was reinstated on 26 May 1815, after Napoleon's return to power during the Hundred Days.
-However, after Napoleon's fall, Sarrette was finally compelled to retire on 17 November.
+After his fall, Sarrette was compelled to retire on 17 November.
 The school was closed in the first two years of the Bourbon Restoration, during the reign of Louis XVIII, but reopened in April 1816 as the École Royale de Musique, with François-Louis Perne as its director.
 In 1819, François Benoist was appointed professor of organ.

 Probably the best known director in the 19th century was Luigi Cherubini, who took over on 1 April 1822 and remained in charge until 8 February 1842.
 Cherubini maintained high standards and his staff included teachers such as François-Joseph Fétis, Habeneck, Fromental Halévy, Le Sueur, Ferdinando Paer, and Anton Reicha.

 Cherubini was succeeded by Daniel-François-Esprit Auber in 1842.
 Under Auber, composition teachers included Adolphe Adam, Halévy, and Ambroise Thomas; piano teachers, Louise Farrenc, Henri Herz, and Antoine François Marmontel; violin teachers, Jean-Delphin Alard and Charles Dancla; and cello teachers, Pierre Chevillard and Auguste Franchomme.

 In 1852, Camille Urso, who studied with Lambert Massart, became the first female student to win a prize on violin.